jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Settings/Aurum/Factions.md

 Many people, even those in the Order, acknowledge that these are merely tales designed to highlight the true purpose of the order - protecting mankind from the desctruction wrought by malicious outsiders.
 Since the formation of the Republic, the Order has taken a more active role in the military, often serving as officers in the Legions, or leading special task forces.
 Recently, there has been a schism within the Order, as its Elders push against the military involvement and try to keep the Order focused on its 'true' goals.

+### The Circle of Mages
+Known as individually as Circle Mages, the Circle of Mages is the intitution for regulating magic, its training and use, throughout the Republic.
+Prior to the formation of the Republic, it was the premier guild for mages and magic related activites in Orleans, dedicated to the study and advancement of the magical sciences.
+In the Republic era, the Circle has grown incresingly heavy-handed and beauracratic in an effort to achive its mandate to reign in the public's use of magic.
+They adminster both the mage licensing system and function as the governing body for the Coweled Wizards to this effect.

+The Circle is organized into nine councils, individually called Circles, corresponding to each tier of spellcasting.
+Each council typically has somewhere between five and ten serving mages but the actual number of council members is determined by each individual Circle.
+The head of the Ninth Circle and primarch of the Circle of Mages is Tolbias Storn, an Orleasian mage who was instrumental in defeating the White Hand during the Sundering War.

+After the Cowled Wizards's betrayl of the Republic at Spellhold, many high ranking members of the Circle were slain, including Storn.
+In the intervening Eldrazi Crisis the Circle of Mages would never recover, and such magic was de-facto legalized.

 ### Cowled Wizards
 Mostly made up of high ranking mages from the Mage Circle in Orleans, the Cowled Wizards were formed shortly after the creation of the Republic as the primary means to enforce the new regulations on arcane magics.
 During the Sundering war, arcane magic devastated infantry on both sides and, at the war's conclusion, the Orlesian Rose outlawed the practice of magic without an appropriate license.

 The Cowled Wizards have locations in most large cities, but are headquartered in Vern.
-Additionally, the magical prison of Spellhold sits in Antion, and is used to house magical deviants.
+Additionally, the magical prison of Spellhold sits in Antion, in the Alluvian Gulf Region, and is used to house magical deviants.

 After the Cowled Wizards's betrayl of the Republic at Spellhold and the subsequent destruction of the prison, the Cowled Wizards gradually faded into irrelevance.
 While the Repbulic's laws against magic were technically still on the books the state lacked the means of enforcement both in terms of funding and officials with the wearwithal to rebuild the organization after the deaths of most of it's senior leadership.